microchip-pic-avr-examples/pic16f18446-curiosity-board-tone-generator/README.md

 # Numerically Controlled Oscillator (NCO) — Tone Generator Using the PIC16F18446 Microcontroller

-In this project the NCO peripheral is used to generate a square wave with variable frequency in the audible spectrum.
+In this project, the NCO peripheral generates a square-wave with variable frequency in the audible spectrum.
-The frequency is adjusted using the POT1 potentiometer on the Curiosity Board.
+The POT1 potentiometer on the Curiosity Board adjusts the frequency.
 The potentiometer is read using the Analog-to-Digital Converter (ADC) peripheral.

 ## Related Documentation
 - [PIC16F18446 Product Family Page](https://www.microchip.com/design-centers/8-bit/pic-mcus/device-selection/pic16f18446)